 - May 24: CIT Bank Money Market: 1.85% APY

-Unlike today’s rate hike, Goldman Sachs Bank USA’s June 22nd rate hike was a little more aggressive with the rate surpassing most of its competitors.
+Almost one week after the last Fed rate hike, Goldman Sachs Bank USA’s savings account rate increased 10 bps.
+That moved the savings account APY to 1.80%, which at that time surpassed most of its competitors.
 The savings account has remained competitive during its history both under Goldman Sachs Bank USA and under GE Capital Bank before April 2016.

 High-Yield Online Savings Account Features